mbari-org/vampire-squid/README.md

 ## Design

-The design of the _video-asset-manager_ follows the ideas of microservices:
+The design of the _vampire-squid_ follows the ideas of microservices:

 - __It's small and does one thing.__ Here, we are managing the location of segments of video that comprise a camera deployment and providing search services to facilitate finding the file we want.
 - __It owns its own data.__ The current design is to use an SQL database.
 You can use any database you want.
 If you decide to use something else later on (MongoDB, Cassandra, whatever) that's OK too (but you have to code it).